iamscottmoyers/skiplist/README.md

 # skiplist

-This is an implementation of the skiplist datastructure written in C99, although there are very few uses of C99 features so it should be easy to modify for C89.
+This is an implementation of the skiplist datastructure written in C89.
+Although it uses the the long long data type in the test code.

 See https://en.wikipedia.org/wiki/Skip_list for an overview of the skiplist datastructure.